-Truthfully, I thought we were done having babies after our second.
+Truthfully, I thought we were done having babies after our second born.
 We were perfectly happy as a family of four and quite comfortable in our new house with a bedroom for everyone.
 Financially, it made a lot of sense to not have any more kids – they are expensive!
 Physically, my body doesn’t handle pregnancy well.
-And the anxiety associated with having another baby was enough to scare me away.
-But life takes unexpected twists and turns that can change your future.
+And the anxiety associated with having a baby was enough to scare me away.
+But life takes unexpected twists and turns that can change any future you ever imagined.

 The Year We Decided to Have Another Baby

 Without a doubt, 2020 was one of the most transformative years of my life.
 My experience with Covid and skin cancer, plus the pandemic itself, opened my eyes to the fragility of our time here on Earth.
 There were nights I wondered if I would ever get better and I started to worry about missing out on watching my children grow up.
 I entered therapy and learned it was my catastrophic anxiety talking, not reality.
 It didn’t help with the nostalgia of the girls’ baby and toddler stages of life consuming me.
 As I spent weeks recovering in bed, I began to ponder the idea of another baby.
 What would it be like to do it all again?
 Wouldn’t the girls celebrate big sisterhood?